toopher/toopher-dotnet/README.md

 #### OAuth Authentication

-The first step to accessing the Twitter API is to sign up for an account at the development portal (http://dev.toopher.com) and set up a requester.
+The first step to accessing the Toopher API is to sign up for an account at the development portal (http://dev.toopher.com) and set up a requester.
 When that process is complete, your requester is issued a Consumer Key and Consumer Secret.
 These tokens are responsible for identifying your requester when Toopher interacts with your customers.
 Once you have these values, you can create a new service and pass them in.

 #### The Toopher Two-Step
 Interacting with the Toopher web service involves two steps: pairing, and authenticating.